 Thinking is a part of being human.
 Your thoughts define you, as they are different from everyone else’s, even though you sometimes share opinions with others.

-In the domain of your Mental Dimension, you are the only person who can choose the thoughts you think.
-Because of this, there has always been persuasion from others to influence the direction of your thoughts.
-Whether by media, politicians, parents, or friends, it has long been understood that if one can persuade a person to think in a certain direction, their actions can be anticipated.
-However, the results have always been relatively unreliable.
+You are the only person who can choose the thoughts you think, and because of this, there has always been persuasion from others to influence the direction of your thoughts.
+Whether by the media, politicians, parents, or friends, it has long been understood that if one can persuade a person to think in a certain direction, their actions can be anticipated.
+But the results are unreliable.
 What is much more significant is how those thoughts create emotions, which then translate to behavior that is predictable.

 You Create Your Own Reality

 What you think and how you feel creates your reality, and since your thoughts rarely cease, consciously choosing how you perceive life is invaluable.
 You need to control your thinking, or your thoughts will direct your life in ways that are unwanted.
-Just one thought that is focused on for as little as a minute will begin to attract more and more thoughts that are similar.
-This gathers momentum and soon you are automatically thinking about that subject, whether you want to or not.
-Thinking has become automated.
-Your thought is rapidly becoming thought form, which will create a manifestation.
-It makes no difference whether the thoughts you think are about things wanted or unwanted, they are all created equal.
+Just one thought that is focused on for as little as a minute will become thought-form.
+This gathers momentum and soon you are automatically looking for more thoughts that are similar.
+Your thought form is rapidly becoming matter.
+It makes no difference whether the thoughts you think are about things wanted or unwanted, as they are all included.

-When thoughts in your head have gathered momentum, and become automatic thinking, we liken that to spiraling out of control.
-It’s easy to notice as the evidence is reflected in your life by the situations around you.
+When thoughts in your head have gathered momentum, and spiraled out of control, the turmoil is reflected in your life by the situations around you.
+This feeling of being out of control will result in blame, either of self or others.
 All situations in our lives are reflected back to us like a movie, with the people closest to us playing pivotal roles.
 It is easy to think that someone else is to blame for the chaos now experienced.
 But blaming others will only keep momentum increasing in the same unwanted direction, it is never the path to a solution.
-It doesn’t pave the way to peace and harmony.

 Rather than looking at disagreeable situations as someone else’s fault, ask yourself what you would like to happen and how would you prefer to feel?
 This will help you choose the path that feels like relief, as this is the path of least resistance, which leads in the direction of clarity and Source Energy.